MehrnazSadeghieh/Amazon-crawling-with-selenium/README.md

 ## Installation

 In order to work with elasticsearch you have to run elastic search and use the API key and Cloud ID inorder to work with elasticsearch in colab.

+## usage
+in order to work with the Elastic_Search, first download the json file created in Amazon_Crawling and upload it into the Elastic_Search.